Asif-eshaq/Face-Detection-and-Recognition/README.md

 # Face-Detection-and-Recognition
-It's a simplest face detection and recognition system.
+It's the simplest face detection and recognition system.
 Done in python language.